WinVector/Examples/LogisticOmit/margin_recovery.md

 A sum over varying signs, such as above, will annihilate constant and linear terms.
 So `s_vec` must always sum to zero, thus `p_vec` must also always sum to zero.
-Roughly this is a check the model has no interactions, or models without interactions pass this check.
-We are using two very strong assumptions on `x1` and `x2`: they are independent *and* the modeled probabilities don’t contain an `x1` and `x2` interaction.
+Roughly this is a check that the model has no interactions, or models without interactions pass this check.
+We are using two very strong assumptions on `x1` and `x2`: that they are independent *and* that the modeled probabilities don’t contain an `x1` and `x2` interaction.

+This non-linear invariant is a consequence of the logit-linear structure of the logistic regression style set-up we have specified for this problem.
+We will return to the `test_vec` later in the write-up, and show how to automatically discover it *without* detailed knowledge as we used above.

 ### Inferring From Fully Observed Data